F-2200 OCELLATED MORAY EEL, Gymnothorax saxicola

 A smooth-skinned, bad-tempered fish that is commonly found in oyster bars.
 In the aquarium it will display its elaborate burrowing behavior by constructing a burrow under a rock or a piece of coral, carrying out pebbles and debris in its huge tooth-studded mouth.
 Then moving in tail first, it writhes to and fro until a burrow is wallowed out and only the toadfish’s head remains visible.
 Its peculiar mating call is known as the “boat whistle” and males fiercely guard their eggs until they hatch.

 OUR “ASTRONAUT” TOADFISH HAVE CIRCLED THE GLOBE IN NASA’S SPACE SHUTTLE!

-then the oyster toadfish.
-It is found closely associated with rocky sponge and gorgonian
+This species is found further offshore than the oyster toadfish.
+It is found closely associated with rocky sponge and gorgonian bottom habitat.
+10-16cm